 - Extensive National Market Coverage.
 Our contractual agreements with NCM LLC's founding members and network affiliates provide long-term exclusive access, subject to limited exceptions, to the largest network of digitally equipped theatres in the U.S. and allow us to sell advertising nationwide which we distribute using our advertising network.
-As of December 27, 2012: - our advertising network included 18,491 digital screens (14,904 operated by NCM LLC's founding members) and 19,359 screens in total (15,528 operated by NCM LLC's founding members) located in 1,529 theatres (1,165 operated by NCM LLC's founding members) in 48 states and the District of Columbia; - the total annual advertising network theatre attendance was approximately 690.4 million, which increased 8.4% compared to 2011 (577.3 million from NCM LLC's founding members).
-Our network represented approximately 53% of the total U.S. theatre attendance, with some of the most modern and highly attended theatres in the industry, as measured by screens per location and attendance per screen; - the average screens per theatre in our network was 12.7 screens, 1.8 times the U.S. theatre industry average, and the aggregate annual attendance per screen of theatres included in our network during 2012 was 36,140, versus the U.S. theatre industry average attendance per indoor screen of 35,013, using metrics reported by the National Association of Theatre Owners ("NATO");
+As of December 26, 2013: - our advertising network included 19,054 digital screens (15,932 operated by NCM LLC's founding members) and 19,878 screens in total (16,562 operated by NCM LLC's founding members) located in 1,576 theatres (1,242 operated by NCM LLC's founding members) in 48 states and the District of Columbia; - the total annual advertising network theatre attendance was approximately 699.2 million (598.4 million from NCM LLC's founding members), which increased 1.3% compared to 2012.
+Our network represented approximately 55% of the total U.S. theatre attendance, with some of the most modern and highly attended theatres in the industry, as measured by screens per location and attendance per screen; - the average screens per theatre in our network was 12.6 screens, 1.7 times the U.S. theatre industry average, and the aggregate annual attendance per screen of theatres included in our network during 2013 was 39,056, versus the U.S. theatre industry average attendance per indoor screen of 34,290, using metrics reported by the National Association of Theatre Owners ("NATO"); - our advertising network had theatres in the largest U.S. markets, including each of the top 25 DMAs[®], 49 of the top 50 DMAs[®], and 187 DMAs[®] in total; - approximately 73% of our screens (76% of our attendance) were located within the top 50 U.S. DMAs[®] and approximately 32% of our screens (38% of our attendance) were located within the top 10 U.S. DMAs[®];

-- our advertising network had theatres in the largest U.S. markets, including each of the top 25 DMAs[®], 49 of the top 50 DMAs[®], and 172 DMAs[®] in total; - approximately 73% of our screens (76% of our attendance) were located within the top 50 U.S. DMAs[®] and approximately 32% of our screens (38% of our attendance) were located within the top 10 U.S. DMAs[®]; - theatres within our advertising network represented approximately 69%, 68%, and 66% of the total theatre attendance in theatres that showed national advertising in the top 10, top 25 and top 50 U.S. DMAs[®], respectively and 63% for all DMAs[®], providing a very attractive platform for national advertisers who want exposure in larger markets or on a national basis and - by the end of 2013, we expect approximately 85% of our digital screens and over 95% of NCM LLC's founding member digital screens will be connected to higher quality digital cinema projectors that will further improve the on-screen presentation for advertisers and allow us to display 3-D advertising in most of our network theatres.
+- theatres within our advertising network represented approximately 68%, 67%, and 65% of the total theatre attendance in theatres that showed national advertising in the top 10, top 25 and top 50 U.S. DMAs[®], respectively and 62% for all DMAs[®], providing a very attractive platform for national advertisers who want exposure in larger markets or on a national basis and - approximately 83% of our digital screens and approximately 90% of NCM LLC's founding member digital screens were connected to higher quality digital cinema projectors that will further improve the on-screen presentation for advertisers and allow us to display 3-D advertising in most of our network theatres.

 We plan to continue to expand our network through the addition of new network affiliates and theatres built or acquired by our founding members and existing network affiliates.
 Under the terms of the ESAs and common unit adjustment agreement all new theatres built or acquired (subject to existing advertising sales agreements) by NCM LLC's founding members will become part of our network.
 This expansion will continue to improve our geographic coverage and enhance our ability to compete with other national advertising mediums.
+In late 2012 and in 2013, our founding members acquired 109 theatres (with 1,437 screens).
+These acquisitions expanded our network by 12 theatres (192 screens) as 97 theatres (with 1,245 screens) were operated by existing network affiliate theatre circuits.
+In addition, 14 acquired theatres with 223 screens will join our network when their advertising agreement with a competitor expires in November 2018.